iamgini/ansible-aap-cac/README.md

 **Quick links:**

 -
-- `ansible.platform` ([Automation Hub](https://console.redhat.com/ansible/automation-hub/repo/published/ansible/platform/)): This collection contains modules that can be used to automate the creation of resources on an install of Ansible Automation Platform.
+- `ansible.platform` (): This collection contains modules that can be used to automate the creation of resources on an install of Ansible Automation Platform.
 - `infra.ee_utilities` [Ansible Galaxy](https://galaxy.ansible.com/ui/repo/published/infra/ee_utilities/) | [GitHub](https://github.com/redhat-cop/ee_utilities): Execution Environment creation utilities

 **Table of Content**